qkzk/fm/development.md

 - [x] FIX: can't move a file to its parent.
 Comparison in wrong order.
 - [x] FEAT: jump to next flag
 - [ ] BUG: crash when a device is removed "os error 2, no file or directory"
+- [x] IMP: replaced linux setsid by fork library. fm shouldn't create zombies anymore.
-- [ ] FEAT: dragon-drop from drag & drop
+- [x] FEAT: dragon-drop from drag & drop
-  - [ ] draging a file opens dragondrop
+  - [x] draging a file opens dragondrop
+  - [x] replace setsid by fork package
-  - [ ] use setsid to avoid zombies
+  - [x] use libc setsid to avoid zombies

 ## TODO